CIS-3500/ideation/round4/team-06.md

 7. As a project manager, I want to condense project documentation so that my team can grasp essential details without reading every page.
 8. As an investor, I want to summarize financial reports so that I can quickly assess investment opportunities.
 9. As an academic, I want to generate questions about the articles I read so that I can prepare for discussions and presentations.
-10. As a book club organizer, I want to summarize book reviews and author interviews from various websites, so that I can provide comprehensive information to club members and facilitate meaningful discussions.
+10. As a book club organizer, I want to summarize book reviews and author interviews from various websites, so that I can provide general information to quickly debrief club members.
-11. As a social media manager, I want to analyze user comments and feedback on social media posts, so that I can identify popular topics and trends to inform my content strategy.
+11. As a social media manager, I want to consolidate user comments and feedback on social media posts, so that I can identify popular topics and trends to inform my content strategy.
-12. As a student conducting research, I want to extract key terms and their definitions from academic articles and textbooks, so that I can build a comprehensive understanding of complex topics and improve my academic performance.
+12. As a student conducting research, I want to extract key terms and their definitions from academic articles and textbooks, so that I can generate a simple review list to remind me of what topics I’ve looked at.
-13. As a researcher exploring interdisciplinary topics, I want to identify and understand key concepts from diverse sources, so that I can integrate them into my research and contribute to interdisciplinary dialogue and collaboration.
+13. As a researcher conducting literature reviews, I want to understand the main ideas and concepts of the papers I’m reviewing fast, so that I can more productively select the most relevant papers.
 14. As a student preparing for standardized tests, I want to learn important vocabulary words and their definitions from reading passages and study materials, so that I can improve my performance on vocabulary-based questions.
 15. As a professional attending industry conferences and seminars, I want to quickly grasp the meaning of specialized terms and acronyms used in presentations and discussions, so that I can actively participate in conversations and networking opportunities.
 16. As a journalist covering diverse topics, I want to quickly understand the meaning of technical terms and specialized terminology used in interviews and press releases, so that I can accurately report on complex issues and communicate effectively with my audience.